danielamar101/Icarus/README.md

 ### Next Steps

 - Create mechanism for governing "Sale window"
+    - Done, in the form of a saleIsActive flag.
+Pretty basic but does the trick
 - Optimize this contract, as well as flesh out the governor contract to automate deployment.
 - Create a full suite of unit and integration tests
 - Security audits